-load_binary/3
+load binary/3

-Module: name of the module to loadFilename: path to the beam (unused)Binary: binary of the module to load returns: A tuple with the name of the module which/1
+Module: name of the module to loadFilename: path to the beam (unused)Binary: binary of the module to load returns: A tuple with the name of the module cipher iv()

 Load a module from a binary.
 Error return result type is different from Erlang/OTP.
-Also unlike

-Erlang/OTP, no check is performed to verify that Module matches the name of the loaded module.
+Also unlike Erlang/OTP, no check is performed to verify that Module matches the name of the loaded module.